 This is a predominantly practical based subject which will see pupils develop their knowledge and vocational skills.
 Most of this course will be coursework based and will require pupils to evaluate and discuss key aspects they have learnt throughout the units.
+Coursework involves producing reports, project plans, and requires them to carry out independent research applying the skills they have learnt.

-Coursework involves producing reports, project plans, presentations, graphs and a working logbook.
 Pupils will also have to sit an examination which lasts for one hour and is worth 50 marks.
-This exam is based on animal health and covers the various diseases and symptoms to identify and explain for different species.
+This exam is based on animal health and welfare.
+It is synoptic so it covers all the content taught previously as well as various diseases and symptoms to identify and explain for different species.

-During the course pupils will have access to a wide range of species such as: cats, dogs, rabbits, goats, chickens and bearded dragons.
+During the course pupils will have access to a wide range of species such as: dogs, rabbits, guinea pigs, hamsters, chickens and bearded dragons.
 They will need to be able to prepare and maintain animal accommodation, as well as cleaning out animal accommodation to the required industry standard, thereby developing the skills needed and demonstrating their ability to work in the sector.
-Pupils will be expected to demonstrate handling for all of these animals.
+Pupils will be expected to demonstrate handling for all of these animals